-Among the key findings in studies published in a recent edition of The Spine Journal:• There have been 10 times as many long-term spinal pain casualties unrelated to combat injuries among Iraq and Afghanistan veterans compared with blast injuries.
+Among the key findings in studies published in a recent edition of The Spine Journal:

 “We see quite a bit of spine pain among returning veterans,” said Tom Kotsonis, a staff physician in physical medicine and rehabilitation at the Zablocki Veterans Administration Medical Center in Milwaukee.
 “The vast majority of young combat veterans we see are suffering from neck and back pain.”

 The number of people getting evacuated from war zones for back pain has been as high as 60 percent of the wounded, said Eugene Carragee, a physician who edited The Spine Journal’s September issue, which was devoted to the casualties of war.

 That’s a huge problem for commanders worrying about troop strength in war zones.
 And it’s a problem for the military members when they come home and try to resume their lives.

 “These numbers were shocking to us,” said Carragee, who retired as a lieutenant colonel in 2010 and served as command surgeon for a special operations unit in Iraq and Afghanistan.